JasmineM55615/VideoGame/README.md

 # VideoGame
 # Wrote a user-interaction game in Python.

-Implemented button and mous-clicking features for user to be able to move left and right, and jump to dodge spawning enemies.
+Implemented buttons and mouse-clicking features for user to be able to move left and right, and jump to dodge spawning enemies.
 Created buttons representing different levels, as well as a restart button.